ChenHaohuaGit/EdwardZhihuPaper/README.md

-# RxZhihuPaper
+# EdwardZhihuDaily
-Zhihu paper client with RxJava, Retrofit
+Zhihu daily client made with RxJava, Retrofit, Dagger2,Realm in MVP architecture.

+Some unit tests are included.